Governor, Brooklyn Nets

 Joe Tsai is the governor of the Brooklyn Nets of the National Basketball Association (NBA) and chairman of BSE Global, which includes the Brooklyn Nets, the team’s home arena Barclays Center, the Long Island Nets of the NBA G League and the Nets Gaming Crew of the NBA 2K League.

 Tsai is also the owner of the New York Liberty of the Women’s National Basketball Association (WNBA), and the San Diego Seals and Las Vegas Desert Dogs, professional indoor lacrosse teams in the National Lacrosse League (NLL).
 Tsai’s sports investments include the Premier Lacrosse League, Los Angeles FC of Major League Soccer, and several sports media and technology companies in North America, Europe and Asia.

 Tsai is one of the co-founders of Alibaba Group, a global Internet technology company based in China founded in 1999.
-He is a member of board of directors since its inception and is currently the chairman of the company and serves as its executive vice chairman.
-Tsai’s career at Alibaba Group spans over 22 years, during which he served as the company’s chief financial officer and oversaw strategic mergers, acquisitions and investments.
+He is a member of board of directors since its inception and is currently the chairman of the company.
+Tsai has served as the company’s chief financial officer, executive vice chairman and oversaw strategic mergers, acquisitions and investments.

 Tsai played high school football and lacrosse at The Lawrenceville School in New Jersey.
 In his freshman year at Yale, he walked on to the varsity lacrosse team and continued to play for four years.
 Tsai has been a consistent supporter of Yale men’s and women’s lacrosse programs.
 Yale won the NCAA Division I Men’s Lacrosse National Championship in 2018 and was the runner-up in the Championship Final in 2019.
 In 2017, Tsai received the George H.W.
 Bush ’48 Lifetime of Leadership Award from Yale University, which honors alumni athletes for significant leadership contributions in their respective fields of work.

 Prior to Alibaba Group, Tsai was a private equity investor in Asia for Investor AB of Sweden’s Wallenberg family.
 He practiced tax law as an associate with Sullivan & Cromwell LLP in New York.
 He is a graduate of Yale College (BA ’86) and Yale Law School (JD ’90).